anton-bregolas/Tunetable/README.md

 ## DONE:

+[v.0.3]

++ Fetches JSON from thesession.org via Fetch API.
++ Multi-page lists and tunebooks from The Session supported.
++ Calculates Tunetable generation delay depending on number of pages.

 [v.0.2]

-+ Validation of inputted links via RegExp.
++ Validates inputted links via RegExp, only TSO tunebooks and lists pass.
-+ Some infobox messages added.
++ Some infobox messages and styling added.

 [v.0.1]